S-GRPO: Unified Post-Training for Large Vision-Language Models: Methodology

 CGI employs the ground-truth trajectory $y_{gt}$ strictly as a dynamic fallback mechanism, triggered exclusively when the policy experiences a complete exploratory failure.
 For a query $x$, the process is as follows:

 \begin{enumerate} \item \textbf{Initial Exploration:} We sample a full group of $G$ candidate trajectories strictly from the current policy: $O_{gen} = \{o_1, \dots, o_G\} \sim \pi_{\theta_{old}}(\cdot|x)$. \item \textbf{Verification and Failure Detection:} The verifier evaluates all $G$ trajectories to assign rewards $\{r_1, \dots, r_G\}$.
-We define a \textit{group failure} condition as the scenario where all generated trajectories fail to yield a positive reward (e.g., $\max(\{r_1, \dots, r_G\}) = 0$). \item \textbf{Conditional Fallback:} \begin{itemize} \item \textit{Condition Met (Complete Failure):} If triggered, the model is trapped in a cold-start state.
-We discard one generated trajectory (typically the one with the lowest generation probability) and replace it with $y_{gt}$, forming the mixed group $O_{mixed}$.
-The policy update proceeds using the unified S-GRPO formulation (\autoref{eqn:s_grpo_obj}). \item \textit{Condition Not Met (Successful Exploration):} If at least one generated trajectory receives a positive reward from the verifier ($r > 0$), the model possesses sufficient capability to learn from its own exploratory variance.
-No injection occurs, and the policy is updated using the standard GRPO objective (\autoref{eqn:grpo_obj}) over the original set $O_{gen}$. \end{itemize} \end{enumerate} Unlike GCPO’s unconditional injection (which introduces SFT-like teacher-forcing bias) and RCPA’s curriculum-dependent prefix injection (which requires manual design), S-GRPO’s CGI mechanism dynamically triggers ground-truth injection only when necessary (complete exploration failure).
-This design achieves a seamless transition from supervised bootstrapping to pure reinforcement learning in a single stage, eliminating external dependencies (e.g., curriculum modules) while balancing exploration and exploitation.
+We define a \textit{group failure} condition as the scenario where all generated trajectories fail to yield a positive reward (e.g., $\max(\{r_1, \dots, r_G\}) = 0$). \item \textbf{Conditional Fallback:} If the condition is met (complete failure), the model is trapped in a cold-start state: we discard one generated trajectory (the one with lowest generation probability) and replace it with $y_{gt}$, forming $O_{mixed}$, and the policy update proceeds using the unified S-GRPO formulation (Eq. \ref{eqn:s_grpo_obj}).
+Otherwise, if at least one generated trajectory receives a positive reward, the model has sufficient capability to learn from its own exploratory variance, so no injection occurs and the policy is updated using the standard GRPO objective (Eq. \ref{eqn:grpo_obj}) over $O_{gen}$. \end{enumerate} Unlike GCPO's unconditional injection (SFT-like teacher-forcing bias) and RCPA's curriculum-dependent prefix injection (manual design overhead), S-GRPO's CGI dynamically triggers ground-truth injection only when necessary, achieving a seamless transition from supervised bootstrapping to pure reinforcement learning in a single stage.